Privacy Notice for Pupils, Parents and Carers

 • Claim compensation for damages caused by a breach of the data protection regulations

-To exercise any of these rights, or to request access, please see contact details below
+To exercise any of these rights, or to request access, please see the contact details below

 Contact us

-If you have any questions, concerns, or would like more information about anything mentioned in this privacy notice, please contact, Donna Donaldson PA to Executive Headteacher (Initial contact), or Chris Walsh at dpo@liverpool.gov.uk our data protection officer.
+If you have any questions, concerns, or would like more information about anything mentioned in this privacy notice, please contact, Donna Donaldson, PA to Executive Headteacher (Initial contact), or contact Paul Mountford, Data Protection Officer (Liverpool City Council).

 Complaints,